Tal-Shavit/24B-10242-HW2/README.md

 ### Important Note

-❗ For changing the design of corners or borders, you must select a background first. ❗
+❗ For changing the design of corners or borders with a solid background, you must also set a border, even if the border width is 0.
+When using a gradient background, there are no such restrictions. ❗

 ### Gradient Orientation
 using GradientDrawable.Orientation.